 Tommy Allsup, former member of Buddy Hollya s Crickets, dies in Springtown

-Tommy Allsup, who was a western-swing musician for much of his career but also did a stint as the lead guitarist in Buddy Holly and the Crickets, died Wednesday in Springtown, according to various reports.
+Tommy Allsup, who was a Western swing musician for much of his career but also did a stint as the lead guitarist in Buddy Holly and the Crickets, died Wednesday in Springtown, according to various reports.
 He was 85.
-According to Mr. Allsup's Rockabilly Hall of Fame bio , Mr. Allsup began his musical career as a member of the Oklahoma Swingbillies in 1949 in Claremore, Oklahoma.
+According to Mr. Allsup's Rockabilly Hall of Fame bio , Mr. Allsup began his musical career as a member of the Oklahoma Swingbillies in 1949 in Claremore, Okla.

 Start the conversation, or Read more at Star-Telegram.com.